contributte/datagrid/.docs/inline-edit.md

 ## What happens after editing

 By default, after submitting inline edit, the row is redrawn and the green animated background is triggered.
-Bud if you want to do something else, you can, just create new listener to event `InlineEdit::onCustomRedraw()`:
+But if you want to do something else, you can, just create new listener to event `InlineEdit::onCustomRedraw()`:

 ```php
 /**